top of page

 DRIVING RECORDS ARE PERMANENT - CHARGES ON YOUR RECORD ARE PERMANENT

 The most important thing to keep in mind is that your driving record is permanent.
-Every moving violation traffic ticket you plead guilty to or simply pay goes on your driving record.
-The date of the ticket, the charge, and the points that were put on your license corresponding with the ticket will be visible on your driving record indefinitely, for anyone to see.
-THE POINTS ON YOUR LICENSE ARE TEMPORARY, BUT THE CHARGES ON YOUR DRIVING RECORD ARE PERMANENT.
+Every moving violation ticket you simply pay goes on your driving record.
+The date of the ticket, the charge, and the points that were temporarily placed on your license corresponding with the ticket will all be visible on your driving record forever, for your insurance company to see.

 DRIVING RECORD AND INSURANCE RATES